-- 2 Buyers of transportation exchange services include market participants who have not - 3 purchased transportation services from the primary service provider (e.g. TCPL) that - 4 meet all of their needs.
-When buyers purchase services from holders of existing capacity - 5 rather than purchasing directly from the primary service provider, it is referred to as the - 6 secondary market.
-These buyers may be seeking transportation services in the secondary - 7 market because: - the requested service is not available from the primary service provider; or - they may be seeking a reduced term or price that was not available from the primary service provider

-- 12 Secondary market participants include Ontario power producers, industrial customers and - marketers serving end-use residential and commercial consumers.
-Union supports - secondary market transactions through the sale of transportation exchange services, - 15 including the releasing of upstream transportation capacity on a temporary basis.
-Buyers - in the secondary transportation market approach Union with a request for a transportation - exchange service, Union confirms its capability to provide the service, and determines the - 18 market value and assumed risks prior to committing to the sale of the transportation - 19 exchange service.
-The process of determining capability, market value and risk is - 20 discussed later in this evidence.
+2 Buyers of transportation exchange services include market participants who have not 3 purchased transportation services from the primary service provider (e.g. TCPL) that 4 meet all of their needs.
+When buyers purchase services from holders of existing capacity 5 rather than purchasing directly from the primary service provider, it is referred to as the 6 secondary market.
+These buyers may be seeking transportation services in the secondary 7 market because: 8 • the requested service is not available from the primary service provider; or 9 • they may be seeking a reduced term or price that was not available from the 10 primary service provider 11 12 Secondary market participants include Ontario power producers, industrial customers and 13 marketers serving end-use residential and commercial consumers.
+Union supports 13 14 marketers serving end-use residential and commercial consumers.
+Union supports 14 marketers serving end-use residential and commercial consumers.
+Union supports secondary market transactions through the sale of transportation exchange services, 14 15 marketers serving end-use residential and commercial consumers.
+Union supports secondary market transactions through the sale of transportation exchange services, including the releasing of upstream transportation capacity on a temporary basis.
+Buyers 14 15 16 marketers serving end-use residential and commercial consumers.
+Union supports secondary market transactions through the sale of transportation exchange services, including the releasing of upstream transportation capacity on a temporary basis.
+Buyers in the secondary transportation market approach Union with a request for a transportation 14 15 16 17 marketers serving end-use residential and commercial consumers.
+Union supports secondary market transactions through the sale of transportation exchange services, including the releasing of upstream transportation capacity on a temporary basis.
+Buyers in the secondary transportation market approach Union with a request for a transportation exchange service, Union confirms its capability to provide the service, and determines the 14 15 16 17 18 marketers serving end-use residential and commercial consumers.
+Union supports secondary market transactions through the sale of transportation exchange services, including the releasing of upstream transportation capacity on a temporary basis.
+Buyers in the secondary transportation market approach Union with a request for a transportation exchange service, Union confirms its capability to provide the service, and determines the market value and assumed risks prior to committing to the sale of the transportation

-- 1 For example, if a secondary market participant is seeking a transportation service from - 2 Dawn to Enbridge CDA for one month, this may not be available from TCPL (the - 3 primary service provider), and the market participant may search for capacity in the - 4 secondary market, including from Union or Enbridge.

-- 6 A map that illustrates a Dawn to Enbridge CDA transportation exchange service is - 7 included as Figure 2.

-Figure 2 Map of Dawn to Enbridge CDA Exchange Service

-- 1 Union has played an increasing role in providing transportation exchange services to the - 2 secondary market.
-The number of secondary market participants who have purchased - 3 transportation exchange services from Union has increased in 2012 versus 2006 as shown - 4 in the Table below.
-In 2012, Union provided transportation exchange services to 33 - 5 different secondary market participants, or S&T Customers.
-S&T Customers include - 6 large industrial and power customers, as well as agents and marketers who serve end-use - 7 residential, commercial and industrial customers in Ontario.
+1 Union has played an increasing role in providing transportation exchange services to the 2 secondary market.
+The number of secondary market participants who have purchased 3 transportation exchange services from Union has increased in 2012 versus 2006 as shown 4 in the Table below.
+In 2012, Union provided transportation exchange services to 33 5 different secondary market participants, or S&T Customers.
+S&T Customers include 6 large industrial and power customers, as well as agents and marketers who serve end-use 7 residential, commercial and industrial customers in Ontario.
+2

-Table 2 Number of Transportation Exchange Service Counterparties and Transactions
+Table 2 Number of Transportation Exchange Service Counterparties and Transactions Number of Transpo DITATION E xchange Service Counterp arties and i i ransac cuons 2006 2007 2008 2009 2010 2011 2012 Number of 1.0

+Number of 15 19 22 22 37 34 22

+Counterparties 15 10 57 54 55

-Number of Transportation Exchange Service Counterparties and Transactions 2006 2007 2008 2009 2010 2011 2012 Number of Counterparties 15 18 22 22 37 34 33 Number of Billed Transactions 27 37 131 338 614 1,026 1,688
+Number of Billed 27 37 131 338 614 1,026 1,688

+Transactions 21 57 151 558 014 1,020 1,000